Don't see your question? Ask your Contract Administrator.

 Q: Who is eligible to be a Principal Investigator(PI)?

-A: All tenured/tenure-track faculty and research scientists can be Principle Investigators.
-Employees or appointees affiliated with the University of Maryland (i.e. adjunct faculty, graduate assistants, and postdoctoral associates) may be PIs with the endorsement of the department chairperson and dean.
-All PIs and Co-PIs must be listed on, and endorse, the internal routing form.
+A: All tenured/tenure-track faculty and research scientists can be Principal Investigators.
+Employees or appointees affiliated with the University of Maryland (i.e. adjunct faculty, graduate assistants, and postdoctoral associates) may be PIs with the endorsement of the department chairperson and dean and must have an appointment in PHR.
+All PIs and Co-PIs must be listed in, and certify their participation in Kuali Research.

-Q: I am applying for NSF grant, how do I get a NSF FastLane account?
+Q: I am applying for NSF grant, how do I get a NSF FastLane/Research.gov account?

 A: Register online at Fastlane registration form .
 Log in with your university directory ID and password to access the form, complete all mandatory fields, and electronically submit the form to ORA.
 A representative from ORA will create your account and send you an e-mail with your account information.
 Registration requests are completed Monday through Friday, 8:00am-5:00pm.
 Please allow one business day for your account to be created.